Sangeet Manapmaan: Critical acclaim

 Santosh Bhingarde of ESakal described the film as a "great gift of art" and praised its elements, saying, "This musical love story is beautifully complemented by magnificent, divine sets, strong and effortless acting, exceptional art direction, stunning costumes, and melodious music."
-Jaydeep Pathakji of The Times of India rated the film 3 out of 5 stars, comparing it to Bhave’s directorial debut, Katyar Kaljat Ghusali (KKG), he noted, "One thing that stands out is the mix of new and old songs which happened seamlessly in KKG, but not here.
+Jaydeep Pathakji of The Times of India rated the film 3 out of 5 stars, comparing it to Bhave's directorial debut, Katyar Kaljat Ghusali (KKG), he noted, "One thing that stands out is the mix of new and old songs which happened seamlessly in KKG, but not here.
 That said, the songs in themselves are beautiful."
 Summing up his review, he wrote, "This is a film that you can savour with your eyes and ears, albeit with a little amount of patience."
 Maharashtra Times appreciated the film's production values, performances, music, and technical aspects, stating, "The grandeur of the film is the strong point of the film."
-Amol More of Latestly praised the film's performances, music, screenplay, and cinematography, stating, "While the film excels in several technical and artistic aspects, its flaws overshadow its strengths, leaving audiences with mixed feelings."
-Rajiv Vijayakar of News India Times described Sangeet Manapmaan as "a showcase of all-round brilliance" and wrote, "The film may come across to detractors as something very 1960s to 1980s, or TV serial-ish, but when the emotions connect and you feel for the characters, the filmmakers’ victory lies in making a movie that even today’s viewers will adore and take back home," he rated the film 4.5 stars.
 Ashish Ningurkar of MyMahanagar praised the film in his positive review, stating, "With a grand ensemble of talented artists and exceptional singers, Sangeet Manapman has the potential to resonate worldwide, much like Baahubali."
 Reshma Raikwar of Loksatta wrote, "The combined efforts of acting, screenplay, and music make the fairy tale in Sangeet Manapaman, though not perfect, definitely an innovative experience."

 Devendra Jadhav of Lokmat Filmy awarded the film 3 out of 5 stars, criticizing its predictability and length, he wrote, "The hard work and creativity are appreciated but somewhere after the movie ends, there is a disappointment in the mind."
-The reviewer from Film Information found the story intriguing but felt the screenplay dragged, particularly in the first half, he remarked, "The pace does pick up after interval but even then, the drama appears too long-drawn," while the performances were highly praised.

 Nandini Ramnath of Scroll.in also criticized the film's length but acknowledged its musical strengths, stating, "Bhave leans heavily on composers Shankar-Ehsaan-Loy to bring Sangeet Manapmaan to life on the big screen.
 However, the overall lack of attention to the fundamentals of period productions is evident."
-Sameer Ahire of Movie Talkies gave the film 2.5 out of 5 stars, calling the story outdated, he noted, "Sangeet Manapmaan has some good moments, but it is dragged down by overly dramatic scenes and the utter expressionism that we witnessed in silent movies."